 Introduction

-In this lab, you will learn how to design a structured MongoDB document schema for product data in an e-commerce system.
-The lab covers the essential steps, including creating a product schema, adding category information, including price details, setting stock levels, and tracking product status.
-By the end of this lab, you will have a comprehensive understanding of how to model product data effectively in a MongoDB database.
+In this lab, you will learn the fundamentals of designing a structured document schema for product data using MongoDB.
+For an e-commerce application, a well-designed schema is crucial for performance and scalability.
+You will start by creating a simple product document and progressively enhance it by embedding related data like pricing and stock information, and by using arrays for multi-value attributes.
+By the end of this lab, you will have a solid understanding of how to model product data effectively in a MongoDB database.

 mongosh